Bjarkoff/DatInfoSys/main_project/README.txt

 To run the web-app you should run the App.py file in a terminal and then enter "http://127.0.0.1:5000/" into a browser.

-In the web-app, while not logged in you will have the option to search for games in the database by inputting your desired search parameters.
-You will then get to see the results of the games that match the search parameters.
-You will also be able to register and log in.
-When registering, you should input a username, your password and your FIDE-ID.
-You can only register, if you are a player in the database and no account is registered with your FIDE-ID.
-While searching when logged in, you will also be able to see the moves from any game played by any player in the same team as you.
-When logged in, you also have the additional option of uploading games (PGNs).
-You are only able to upload a game, if you are one of the players, who played that game, base on FIDE-ID.
+The project is a database over team matches in chess.
+The idea is to allow users, who are not logged in, to search the database, however when not logged in the user is not allowed to see actual moves of the games played (since this information contains valuable information about players' styles and habits).

+To login, one has to be a user already in the database, or register.
 The database is initialized with one user, with the username "kim", the password "1234" and the FIDE-ID "1202758".
+To register a new user, one has to choose a username that has not been used, a password, and a fideID which is both registered with an existing player in the database, and not registered with an existing user.
+The validation of the new user exists then only in the knowledge of a relevant fideID.

+Once logged in, the user can search the database as before, however while searching when logged in the user will also be able to see the moves from any game played by any player in the same team as the user.
+When logged in, the user also has the additional option of uploading games (PGNs).
+You are only able to upload a game, if you are one of the players, who played that game, based on FIDE-ID.